Tennis UTR & NTRP Level Guide

 The questions emphasise rally consistency and depth control, because those are the clearest dividing lines between adjacent NTRP levels.

-A player who rallies 6–10 balls reliably, controls depth most of the time, serves consistently with some spin, and competes evenly with solid league players lands around NTRP 4.0, or roughly UTR 5–6.
-Treat the result as a hint, not a verdict — only logged matches against rated opponents pin down a true UTR, and self-ratings drift high without that match evidence.
+A player who rallies 6–10 balls reliably, controls depth most of the time, serves consistently with some spin, and competes evenly with solid 4.0 league players lands around NTRP 4.0, or roughly UTR 5–6.
+That same player who regularly wins at 4.0 and pushes 4.5 opponents would likely test into the upper end of that band.